EN

 Please reach us at info@ebrodeltabirding.com if you cannot find an answer to your question.

 You should consult with a doctor / travel clinic in your home country to seek guidelines on recommended vaccinations before travelling to The Gambia.
-Yellow Fever is not compulsory for citizens entering from the EU, but is recommended.
-It is necessary to take medication for Malaria during your holiday.
+Yellow Fever is not compulsory for citizens entering from EU countries, but is recommended.
+It is necessary to take medication for the prevention of Malaria during your holiday.

 Recommended vaccinations / medications: